Gough Whitlam: Dismissal

 A meeting among the party leaders, including Whitlam and Fraser, to resolve the crisis on the morning of 11 November came to nothing.
 Kerr and Whitlam met at the Governor-General's office that afternoon at 1:00 pm.
 Unknown to Whitlam, Fraser was waiting in an ante-room; Whitlam later said he would not have set foot in the building if he had known Fraser was there.
 Whitlam, as he had told Kerr by phone earlier that day, came prepared to advise a half-Senate election, to be held on 13 December.
 Kerr instead told Whitlam he had terminated his commission as prime minister, and handed him a letter to that effect.
 After the conversation, Whitlam returned to the Prime Minister's residence, The Lodge, had lunch and conferred with his advisers.
 Immediately after his meeting with Whitlam, Kerr commissioned Fraser as caretaker Prime Minister, on the assurance he could obtain supply and would then advise Kerr to dissolve both houses for election.

 In the confusion, Whitlam and his advisers did not immediately tell any Senate members of the dismissal, with the result that when the Senate convened at 2:00 pm, the appropriation bills were rapidly passed, with the ALP senators assuming the Opposition had given in.
 The bills were soon sent to Kerr to receive Royal Assent.
 At 2:34 pm, ten minutes after supply had been secured, Fraser rose in the House and announced he was prime minister.
-Whitlam immediately moved a successful no confidence motion against Fraser in the House.
+Whitlam immediately moved a successful no confidence motion against Fraser.
 The Speaker, Gordon Scholes, was instructed to advise Kerr to reinstate Whitlam.

 Kerr refused to receive Scholes, keeping him waiting for more than an hour.
 In that time Kerr rang Justice Anthony Mason to ask for advice.
 Mason told him the no confidence motion in the House was "irrelevant".
-Kerr then prorogued Parliament by proclamation: his Official Secretary, David Smith, came to Parliament House to proclaim the dissolution from the front steps.
+Kerr then dissolved Parliament by proclamation: his Official Secretary, David Smith, came to Parliament House to proclaim the dissolution from the front steps.
 A large, angry crowd had gathered, and Smith was nearly drowned out by their noise.
-He concluded his task by taking the unilateral step of re-instating the traditional ending for a royal proclamation "God save the Queen", a practice the Whitlam government had abolished.
+He concluded by taking the unilateral step of re-instating the traditional ending for a royal proclamation "God save the Queen", a practice the Whitlam government had abolished.
 Whitlam, who had been standing behind Smith, then addressed the crowd: